-In particular, having a semantic annotation in the PIM4SWS-IM, we provide its transformation to Z (step a), which corresponds to the SHIN(D) related part of the specification of OWL-DL, respectively SHOIN(D), in Z (steps b and d, as reported in [17] with proof of correctness and completeness).
-Likewise, the specification of the PIM4SWS service request annotation in Z corresponds to the SHIN(D) related part of the specification of WSML-DL, respectively SHIQ(D)in Z (steps c and d), which, in turn, is a FOL subset (step f, [2]) that can be written in F-Logic (step g) and as such syntactically transformed to an (WSML-DL equivalent) annotation of a WSML service request (step h, as reported in [7, 6).
-Due to space limitations, we omit the full specification of the initial version of the PIM4SWS-IM, OWL-DL and WSML-DL in Z but a rough sketch only and show that the given transformations of IM and OWL-DL to Z are semantically equivalent according to the (FOL bases) Z semantics.
-The latter inherently holds since the IM is defined to be a subset of OWL-DL (and WSML-DL), but the principle of proving the semantic equivalence of a given pair of Z transformations is useful to apply also for cases where this is not the case, e.g., when it is not clear whether additional IM elements can be emulated by those of targeted platformspecific languages.
+In particular, having a semantic annotation in the PIM4SWS-IM, we provide its transformation to Z (step a), which corresponds to the SHIN(D) related part of the specification of OWL-DL, respectively SHOIN(D), in Z (steps b and d, as reported in [16] with proof of correctness and completeness).
+Likewise, the specification of the PIM4SWS service request annotation in Z corresponds to the SHIN(D) related part of the specification of WSML-DL, respectively SHIQ(D) in Z (steps c and e), which, in turn, is a FOL subset (step f, [2]) that can be written in F-Logic (step g) and as such syntactically transformed to an (WSML-DL equivalent) annotation of a WSML service request (step h, as reported in [7, 6]).
+Due to space limitations, we omit the full specification of the initial version of the PIM4SWS-IM, OWL-DL and WSML-DL in Z but a rough sketch only, and then show that given transformations of IM and OWL-DL to Z are semantically equivalent according to Z semantics (equivalent to FOL).
+The latter inherently holds since the IM is defined to be a subset of OWL-DL (and WSML-DL), but the principle of proving the semantic equivalence of a given pair of Z transformations is useful to apply also for cases where this is not the case, e.g., when it is not clear whether additional IM elements can be emulated by those of targeted platform-specific languages.

-The universal signature of the (PIM4SWS-)IM is the set of Ontology Elements with the interpretation $I{IM} = (IMIndividual, \cdot^{I{IM}})$ where IMIndividual is the domain of discourse Δ (according to the set-theoretic first-order semantics of description logics).
-The function $\cdot^{I{IM}}$ maps an IMClass c to the subset of the domain (classInstances(c)) and an IMProperty p to a tuple (subject(propVals(p)), object(propVals(p))).
+The universal signature of the (PIM4SWS-)IM is the set of OntologyElements with the interpretation $I{IM} = (IMIndividual, I{IM})$ where IMIndividual is the domain of discourse $\Delta$ (according to the set-theoretic first-order semantics of description logics).
+The function $I{IM}$ maps an IMClass c to the subset of the domain (classInstances(c)) and an IMProperty p to a tuple (subject(propVals(p)), object(propVals(p))).
 The semantics of the initial IM, that is SHIN(D), is then equivalently specified by the following Z axioms.